The Formation Rate and Luminosity Function of Fast X-ray transients from Einstein probe: data SAMPLE

 \section{data SAMPLE}

-\citet{Wu2025_inprep} present a uniformly processed catalog of EP-detected FXTs up to August 31, 2025, comprising 107 events.
-The catalog is based on data from the EP mission \citep{2025SCPMA..6839501Y}, a collaboration led by the Chinese Academy of Sciences (CAS) with the European Space Agency (ESA) and the Max Planck Institute for Extraterrestrial Physics (MPE).
-It provides consistent EP X-ray light curves and spectral products, specifically the photon index and time-averaged X-ray flux, and also compiles multi-wavelength metadata such as redshifts.
+\citet{Wu2025_inprep} present a uniformly processed catalog of EP-detected FXTs up to 2025 August 31, comprising 107 events.
+It provides consistent EP X-ray light curves and spectral products, specifically the photon index and time-averaged X-ray flux, and also it compiles multiwavelength metadata such as redshifts.
 From this catalog, we adopt a subsample of 31 FXTs with secure redshifts.
-This is larger than the sample of sources with redshifts collected by \citet{2025arXiv250907141O}.
 The properties of this subsample are listed in Table~\ref{tab:sample}.

 The X-ray luminosity of FXTs can be calculated in the rest frame $0.5-4$ keV by